MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-countries-and-translations.md

 To maximize productivity [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] supports many languages.
 It's important to know that language support requires translation of *platform* captions and *application* captions (UI).
-Translated platform captions are provided by Microsoft for most available languages.
+Translated platform captions are provided by Microsoft for most of available languages.
 Application languages are provided by both Microsoft and partners, depending on the language.

 Application languages delivered by Microsoft are provided as language apps that can be installed as needed.
 These language apps are available on AppSource.
 Partners can also provide application translation for any platform supported language and for those languages that aren't supported by Microsoft.
 To use one of those languages, contact the app publisher through AppSource.